TryGhost/Ghost/koenig/kg-simplemde/README.md

 #### Toolbar icons

-Below are the available toolbar icons, which can be reorganized however you like.
+Below are the built-in toolbar icons, which can be reorganized however you like.
 "Name" is the name of the icon, referenced in the JS.
 "Action" is either a function or a URL to open.
 "Class" is the class given to the icon.
 "Tooltip" is the small tooltip that appears via the `title=""` attribute.
 The `Ctrl` and `Alt` in the title tags will be changed automatically to their Mac equivalents when needed.
 Additionally, you can add a separator between any icons by adding `"|"` to the toolbar array.

 Name | Action | Class | Tooltip
 :--- | :----- | :---- | :------